Testing Harshness and Shrillness

 (more…)

 The Red Labels tend to have more problems of this kind, but plenty of original 360 pressings are gritty and bright too.
-Let’s face it, if the vocals are wrong, this album pretty much falls apart.
+Let’s face it, if the vocals are wrong, the music on this album — like any rock and pop album — pretty much falls apart.

 (more…)